microsoft/vscode-wiki/Running-the-Endgame.md

 ## Create Endgame Plan

-You can create the main / recovery / patch tuesday endgame plans from [Milestones View](https://tools.code.visualstudio.com/milestones) website.
+You can create the main / recovery / patch tuesday endgame plans from [Milestones View](https://tools.code.visualstudio.com/milestones).

 This will create the endgame plan for the selected milestone.
 All you have to do after is to update the release and endgame dates.